LamiiumH/alx-system_engineering-devops/0x00-shell_basics/README.md

 12th lists in a lot of directories
 13th tells you the file type in a certain directory 14th creates a symbolic link
+15th copies html files to parent of current directory